nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## 8 B       a       y               18
 ```

 This is now tidy: eight frequencies in rows, and three non-frequency
+columns.
+(Go back and look at your answer to part (??part:nottidy??)
 and note that the issues you found there have all been resolved now.)